kien286/sleep_data_imputation_handling/README.md

 Code:
 There are 2 main py files, individual_model_handle and global_modle_handle, which will contain the functions to handle the missing data
 There are 2 folders, data, which to contain all the datasets, and necessary data functions handler.
-The folder models contain the NMF handlers, the model's structures, and training supporting functions
+The folder models contain the NMF handlers, the model's structures, and training supporting functions.

 Data requirements:
 The file provided should have following criteria: